RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Introduction

 Overall, we make the following contributions: \begin{itemize} \item We design RepairLLaMA, an original fine-tuning pipeline for automated program repair with LLMs.
 RepairLLaMA's representations maximize knowledge from the program repair domain, while keeping strong alignment with pre-training. \item We systematically evaluate different code representations for program repair fine-tuning.
-Our results clearly show that the best code representation leverages the task-specific signals of fault localization and original buggy code. \item We demonstrate that parameter-efficient fine-tuning performs better than full-parameter fine-tuning in the context of program repair.
-The ``repair adapters'' of RepairLLaMA are training-efficient, and achieve state-of-the-art repair performance across two benchmarks, Defects4J and HumanEval-Java, outperforming even GPT-4. \item For the sake of open science, we publish our source code, models, and artifacts at \url{https://github.com/ASSERT-KTH/repairllama}. \end{itemize}
+Our results clearly show that the best code representation leverages the task-specific signals of fault localization and original buggy code. \item We demonstrate that parameter-efficient fine-tuning performs \andre{competitively with} full-parameter fine-tuning in the context of program repair.
+The ``repair adapters'' of RepairLLaMA are training-efficient, and achieve state-of-the-art repair performance across \new{three} benchmarks, Defects4J, HumanEval-Java, \new{and GitBug-Java}, outperforming even GPT-4. \item For the sake of open science, we publish our source code, models, and artifacts at \url{https://github.com/ASSERT-KTH/repairllama}. \end{itemize}